aalto-mediacode/wanderers-release/README.md

     https://github.com/emllnd/ofxplayground

-For more of my work check out: (https://emillindfors.com)[https://emillindfors.com]
+For more of my work check out: https://emillindfors.com and https://github.com/emllnd